Message from the Training Director

 Welcome to the Child & Adolescent Psychiatry Fellowship at Maine Medical Center (MMC) and Spring Harbor Hospital!
-Our two-year fellowship program is accredited by the Accreditation Council for Graduate Medical Education for six positions.
-Outpatient and consultative services are located primarily at The Barbara Bush Children’s Hospital at MMC, Maine’s premier referral and training hospital with 109 beds, including PICU, NICU, and Continuing Care Nursery beds.
-Inpatient rotations take place at Spring Harbor Hospital, a private, 100-bed psychiatric hospital which offers psychiatric treatment, physician training, and medical research opportunities through a unique collaboration with MMC.
-Spring Harbor Hospital dedicates 40 beds to child and adolescent programs and is the home of The Developmental Disorders Program, the only hospital program in Maine where children with developmental disorders can receive intensive treatment.
+Our two-year fellowship program is accredited by the ACGME for six positions.
+The program offers training in varied settings including community mental health, an academic medical center and in a free standing psychiatric hospital.
+Outpatient and consultative services are located primarily at The Barbara Bush Children’s Hospital at Maine Medical Center (MMC), Maine’s premier referral and training hospital.
+Inpatient rotations take place at Spring Harbor Hospital, a private, psychiatric hospital which offers psychiatric treatment, physician training, and medical research opportunities.
+Spring Harbor Hospital dedicates 40 beds to child and adolescent programs and is the home of The Developmental Disorders Unit, the only hospital program in Maine where children with developmental disorders can receive intensive inpatient treatment.
 Both MMC and Spring Harbor Hospital serve a wide geographic area, providing care to a socioeconomically and culturally diverse patient population.

 We have a diverse and dedicated teaching faculty including psychiatrists, psychologists, social workers and skilled supervisors from the community.
 Ongoing departmental research on the genetics of mental health, developmental disabilities, early childhood trauma and early psychosis continues to be recognized in academic publications, conferences and in the media.
-We strongly support our trainees’ involvement in quality improvement projects and research within our department and throughout MMC and Spring Harbor Hospital.
-Additionally, we encourage fellows to participate in the many opportunities available to teach medical students, adult psychiatry residents, and pediatric residents.
+We support our trainees’ involvement in quality improvement projects and research within our department and throughout MMC and Spring Harbor Hospital.
+Additionally, we encourage fellows to participate in the many opportunities available to teach.
+MMC is affiliated with the Tufts University School of Medicine and fellows are involved in teaching our medical students on their core psychiatry rotations and elective rotations in psychiatry.
+Fellows are also involved in teaching general psychiatry residents and pediatric residents and have shared learning opportunities with other trainees such as social work interns.

 The greater Portland area is a wonderful place to live and work.
-The Maine coast and Lakes Region are beautiful and accessible venues for boating, fishing and surfing.
-The nearby White Mountains are ideal for hiking, biking and skiing.
-Regional public schools are excellent, and Maine is a safe, supportive environment for families.
-Portland is a vibrant, youthful center for arts, music and of course excellent food.
+With easy access to the coastal beaches, the Lakes region and the nearby White Mountains, there are countless activities for nature lovers and outdoor enthusiasts.
+Regional public schools are excellent, and Maine is a safe and supportive environment for families.
+Portland is a vibrant city with a great art, music and food scene.

-The MMC Child & Adolescent Psychiatry Fellowship, in the tradition of the Portland community, nurtures personal development along with professional excellence.
+The MMC Child & Adolescent Psychiatry Fellowship nurtures personal development along with professional excellence.
 We look forward to showing you what we have to offer.

 Erin L. Belfort, MD